-If you're looking to speed up your PC, but can't afford new components for your PC then you can still improve the performance without spending any money at all.
+If you're looking to speed up your PC but can't afford new components you can improve performance without spending any money at all.
 Here's how to overclock your CPU whether it's an Intel or AMD processor.
-See also: AMD vs Intel.

 - Overclock an Intel processor using the Extreme Tuning Utility